every-day-things/citadel/docs/README.md

 # Citadel docs

-Citadel is a Tauri app that uses Svelte for the UI and Rust for the backend.
+Citadel is a Tauri app that uses React for the UI and Rust for the backend.

 Tauri uses native WebViews to render the UI, which is why the app is so small.
 It also means that not all users will see the same UI, as it depends on the